OpenNebula/marketplace-docs/source/service/vnf.rst

 .. important::

-   Beware of running the DNF VNF on any of your Internet-facing interfaces!
-It might become DNS recursor for the whole Internet and be a victim of some form of `Denial-of-Service Attack <https://en.wikipedia.org/wiki/Denial-of-service_attack>`_!
+   Beware of running the DNS VNF on any of your Internet-facing interfaces!
+It might become a DNS recursor for the whole Internet and be a victim of some form of `Denial-of-Service Attack <https://en.wikipedia.org/wiki/Denial-of-service_attack>`_!

 Function might be disabled to work over TCP (via ``ONEAPP_VNF_DNS_TCP_DISABLED="YES"``) or UDP (via ``ONEAPP_VNF_DNS_UDP_DISABLED="YES"``) protocols.
-But, it's not generally recommended disable UDP protocol as many public name server using UDP exclusively.
+But, it's not generally recommended to disable UDP protocol as many public name servers are using UDP exclusively.

 To have full control over DNS VNF, you can provide the complete Unbound configuration file via ``ONEAPP_VNF_DNS_CONFIG`` contextualization parameter.
 It must a Base64 encoded string with valid `unbound.conf <https://nlnetlabs.nl/documentation/unbound/unbound.conf/>`_ content.